- Sore throat

 WILL ANTIVIRAL MEDICATIONS HARM MY BABY?

-You may be hesitant to start antiviral medications because you may be worried about the medicines harming your baby.
-However, it’s important to understand that there are severe risks if you do not get treatment:
+You may be worried about the medicines harming your baby.
+However, it is important to realize there are severe risks if you do not get treatment:

 WHAT TYPES OF COLD MEDICINE CAN I TAKE FOR THE FLU IF I'M PREGNANT?